-November 30, 2018 At-the-Market (ATM) facility
+November 30, 2018 At-the-Market facility

-On November 30, 2018, we entered into an open market sale agreement with Jefferies LLC pursuant to which Aurinia would be able to, from time to time, sell, through at-the-market offerings, such common shares as would have an aggregate offering amount of up to \$30 million.
-We filed a prospectus supplement with securities regulatory authorities in Canada in the provinces of British Columbia, Alberta and Ontario, and with the United States Securities and Exchange Commission, which supplemented Aurinia's short form base shelf prospectus dated March 26, 2018, and Aurinia's shelf registration statement on Form F-10 dated March 26, 2018, declared effective on March 29, 2018.
+On November 30, 2018, we entered into an open market sale agreement with Jefferies LLC pursuant to which Aurinia was able to, from time to time, sell, through ATM offerings, such Common Shares as would have an aggregate offering amount of up to \$30 million.
+We filed a prospectus supplement with securities regulatory authorities in Canada in the provinces of British Columbia, Alberta and Ontario, and with the SEC which supplemented Aurinia's short form base shelf prospectus dated March 26, 2018, and Aurinia's shelf registration statement on Form F-10 dated March 26, 2018, declared effective on March 29, 2018.

-During the first quarter ended March 31, 2019, we sold 4.61 million Common Shares and received gross proceeds of \$30 million at a weighted average price of \$6.51 pursuant this agreement.
+During the first quarter ended March 31, 2019, we sold 4.61 million Common Shares and received gross proceeds of \$30 million at a weighted average price of \$6.51.
 We incurred share issue costs of \$1.17 million including a 3% commission of \$900,000 and professional and filing fees of \$270,000 directly related to the ATM offering.
 Sales in the ATM offering were only conducted in the United States through NASDAQ at market prices.